ACS International School, Egham

 WRAP AROUND CARE

-After-school clubs are offered at ACS Egham from Monday to Thursday, and later bus departure times (5pm), but there’s no formal breakfast or afterschool care programme.
+After-school clubs are offered at ACS Egham from Monday to Thursday, and later bus departure times (5pm), as well as an after-school club called The Jag Club that has a number of activities for Lower and Middle school students until 6pm.
 The co-curricular activities range from cheerleading and sporting clubs, including fencing and judo, to music lessons, jazz club, debate and robotic club.
-The school day starts at 8.25am, and in the lower school ends at 3.15pm and the upper school ends at 3.25pm.
+The school day starts at 8.25am, and in the lower school ends at 3.15pm and the upper school ends at 3.25pm, with an earlier finish on Tuesdays at 3pm.

 At the higher end of the scale.
-Tuition fees are paid by semester twice a year, and start at £5,435 for pre-kindergarten (ages 4-5) rising to £12,680 per semester for Grades 11-12 (ages 16-18).
-The door-to-door bus service will cost between £2,000 and £3,370 extra each year, depending how far away you live and if you travel to and from school.
-Or for the shuttle service the cost is between £970 and £1,880 a year extra.
+Day tuition fees are paid by semester twice a year, and start at £5,770 for pre-kindergarten (ages 4-5) rising to £13,460 per semester for Grades 11-12 (ages 16-18).
+The door-to-door bus service will cost between £2,180 and £3,680 extra each year, depending how far away you live and if you travel to and from school.
+Or for the shuttle service the cost is between £1,100 and £2,140 a year extra depending where you live.

 WORD ON THE GROUND